Food waste consultation 2025

 Community engagement sessions

-In October and November we will be holding a number of face-to-face engagement sessions at community venues all over the borough.
-You will have the opportunity to talk to officers and give your views.
-More dates and locations coming soon.
+We held face-to-face engagement sessions at community venues all over the borough to give you the opportunity to talk to officers and give your views.

 Contact information